-Thereafter, as part of its ongoing Member due diligence process, FICC collects information periodically, pursuant to its authority under each of the Division's Rules from Members, in order to understand their overall business condition, risk management practices, which may cover operational, credit, legal and other risks, and financial standing, including information related to the indirect participants that rely on them.
+Thereafter, as part of its ongoing member due diligence process, FICC collects information from the Members periodically, pursuant to its authority under each of the Division's Rules from Members, in order to understand their overall business condition, and risk management practices, which may cover operational, credit, legal and other risks, and financial standing, including information related to the indirect participants that rely on them.

-In particular, FICC requires that Members submit information regarding the risk that significant indirect participants represent to FICC and the Members, the criteria and procedures used by the Members for onboarding indirect participants, as well as the risk management policies and procedures employed by the Members for ongoing monitoring and controlling of indirect participant activities.
+In particular, FICC requires that Members submit information regarding the risk that significant indirect participants represent to FICC and the Members, the criteria and procedures used by the Members for onboarding indirect participants, as well as the risk management policies and procedures employed by the Members for ongoing monitoring and risk management of indirect participant activities.